 Several women's studies professors have advanced the theory that the vagina-as-Nightmare Fuel trope runs mainly on an inherent revulsion to female sexual power: to quote Stephen J. Ducat, "The fear of entering triumphantly, and leaving diminished."
 Post-structuralism might have a bone to pick with this notion, since it is based on the binary between lack and desire (i.e. a lack is somehow necessary for desire to be present), while post-structuralism (among other things) decries binarism as restrictive.
 But we digress.

 An alternate theory suggested by some men says that the fear of the vagina dentata arises from the idea that having your penis bitten off would really, really hurt just kidding, but of course that doesn't even come close to explaining why they'd imagine teeth in a vagina in the first place.
 Strangely enough, this trope has not diminished the male enthusiasm for fellatio.
 This may be explained by the fact that most legends of Vagina Dentata show said toothed orifice as having a mind of its own, and a rather malicious one at that, whereas the standard mouth is manifestly under the control of its owner.
 Others point out that the idea of a secret mouth — sharp, nasty, and ready to bite you when you least expect it — is terrifying in and of itself.

 It's worth noting that if a (normal, humannote obviously the game changes if we're regarding some kind of demon, transhuman, or whatever who would have access to extraordinary anatomy) woman really did have teeth down there, she would still need to Kegel the crap out of her pelvic muscles to make them strong enough to tear skin.
-Otherwise, the teeth would do nothing more than feel weird against the penis, unless they were somehow exceptionally sharp, although this would naturally run the risk of injuring the woman in question as well.
+Otherwise, the teeth would do nothing more than just feel weird, really, unless they were somehow exceptionally sharp, although this would naturally run the risk of injuring the woman in question as well.